 The question is, how do you decide which method is best for your business?
-Every organisation is different in terms of its size, budget and hiring needs, and what works well for one company won’t necessarily be the right fit for yours.
+Every organization is different in terms of its size, budget and hiring needs, and what works well for one company won’t necessarily be the right fit for yours.

 In this guide, we’ll take a deep dive into the pros and cons of in-house recruitment, agencies and RPO.
-At the end of this guide, you’ll be in a position to confidently make the right choice for your organisation.
+At the end of this guide, you’ll be in a position to confidently make the right choice for your organization.